endvvell/incode_test_prj/readme.txt

 * POST /api/v1/users/change-boss :
 {
     "newboss":"<some_username>",            (any user that wouldn't cause a subordination loop when assigned as a boss to the specified "subordinates")
-    "subordinates": ["<some_username>", "<some_username>"]      (any user that is a subordinate of the logged in user) }
+    "subordinates": ["<some_username>", "<some_username>"]      (any user that is a subordinate of the logged-in user making a request)
+}

 * GET /api/v1/users/get-users :
-Returns a result appropriate to the role of the logged in user making a request.
+Returns a result appropriate to the role of the logged-in user making a request.